Malaysian Bahá’í News/Volume 7/Issue 3/Text

 One of the most successful aspects of this thrilling Conference was the widespread publicity it attracted for the Cause.
 Articles appeared in all of the leading newspapers during the Conference.
 A party of Bahá’ís visited the site of a geyser which had been dormant for seven years.
 During their visit the geyser erupted and one news story was headed, "Everything Goes the Bahá’ís Way."

 The Prime Minister, Mr. Olafur Johanneson, gave a 35 minute interview to a delegation headed by the Hands of the Cause Paul Haney and John Robarts.
 The meeting was most cordial, extending twice as long as the time scheduled, and provided an excellent opportunity to acquaint the Prime Minister with the fundamentals of the Faith.
-A reception also was held to which were invited cabinet ministers, foreign ambassadors, and other prominent members
+A reception also was held to which were invited cabinet ministers, foreign ambassadors, and other prominent members of Iceland's community.
+[Page 13]

-From flmerica with Love
+From America with Love[edit]

 Charming, gracious and radiant Florence Mayberry, Continental Counsellor from the United States won the hearts of the Bahá’ís of Singapore and Malaysia when she visited us in September 1971.
 Fresh from the heights of Sapporo, her spirit and enthusiasm was felt by all the friends at the meetings arranged for her throughout the country.

 Everywhere questions were asked about a myriad subjects, but they somehow ended up asking about her meeting with the beloved Guardian in 1957.
-So vivid was her memory of every little detail of that visit, that to
+So vivid was her memory of every little detail of that visit, that to listen to her was to be carried away completely to Haifa.
+As one believer expressed it: "I have heard many talks on Shoghi Effendi, but what I heard tonight was different — now I feel I have met the beloved Guardian myself!"

 Some of the Selangor friends with Counsellor Florence Mayberry in Kuala Lumpur, Sept.
 1971.
 Florence standing fifth from left.

-"It's like breathing in and breathing out. . ..
-If a person were to inhale and then hold his breath and not ever breathe out, (if such a state is possible) he would first turn blue then fall into a coma, and eventually die —— When we receive the message and accept Bahá’u’lláh, it's like breathing in; when we teach and give to others, it's like breathing out — The one has to follow the other or we remain in a coma, of no use to ourselves or anyone else — then eventually we die a spiritual death....
-All the deepening that Bahá’ís receive at conferences and meetings and through the holy writings, all this corresponds to long deep breaths of pure air that refresh and gladden our spirits — but beware lest we dont follow through with a pouring out to others. . .
+To quote one which she had used in Sapporo: "It’s like breathing in and breathing out.
+If a person were to inhale and then hold his breath and not ever breathe out, (if such a state is possible) he would first turn blue then fall into a coma, and eventually die When we receive the message and accept Bahá’u’lláh, it’s like breathing in; when we teach and give to others, it’s like breathing out The one has to follow the other or we remain in a coma, of no use to ourselves or anyone else then eventually we die a spiritual death.
+All the deepening that Bahá’ís receive at conferences and meetings and through the holy writings, all this corresponds to long deep breaths of pure air that refresh and gladden our spirits but beware lest we dont follow through with a pouring out to others...

-Thank you Florence, we shall remember!
+― Thank you Florence, we shall remember!

-North Atlantic Oceanic Conference cont.
-Direct Teaching
+North Atlantic Oceanic Conference[edit]

 The most significant fruits of the Conference were to be found in the declarations of over one hundred Icelanders while the Conference was in session.
 This, coupled with three national proclamation efforts preceding the Conference has raised the number of believers in Iceland from 26 in January to over 350 in September.
+[Page 14]

-United Nations Day in Kuala Lumpur
+Proclamation (K.L.
+Style) United Nations Day in Kuala Lumpur[edit]

 Take the Local Spiritual Assembly in the capital city of Malaysia.
 No previous experience or qualifications needed.
 Only faith in Bahá’u’lláh, a lot of planning and effort and many prayers.
-Decide at least two months in advance to have UN Day, October 24, 1971, on a grand scale.

 First of all send someone to the United Nations offices to consult on the venture and find the deputy director and his assistant most willing to cooperate and wanting the Bahá’ís to take the lead for the occasion because they are familiar with the outstanding work of the Bahá’í Community in Malaysia, the Bahá’ís at the UN and the world-wide Bahá’í Community.